 The Hypercosmic Gods are offspring of Zeus-Helios, being made up of 12 powers.
 Hypercosmic Gods hold the function of Perfection.
 The appearance of the Hypercosmic Gods is uniform, suggesting they don’t appear through the likeness of human imagination, but rather appear as themselves fully, without the overlay of symbols from their respective mythologies.
 Their appearance shines forth with an overwhelming essential benevolence that stems from their connection with the Good; which is in line with the idea that the Gods are completely good and incapable of evil.

 A distinct quality of the Hypercosmic Gods is their fire and pure light.
 This fire is inseparable from its source, and is indescribable due to its purity.
 Partaking of the intelligible fire of the Intelligible Realm, their godly flame fills the cosmos during divine manifestations.
 Their light is ineffable; a light that is beyond all light, whether that be natural or supernatural.
 This brilliance extends to their manifesting images, which are brilliant and based only in themselves.
-Such as in the myth of Semele’s exposure to the unconstrained Zeus, their divine brilliance is unendurable to a mortal bounded to corporeality; physical eyes cannot bare witness to it, nor can lungs will be asphyxiated.
+Such as in the myth of Semele’s exposure to the unconstrained Zeus, their divine brilliance is unendurable to a mortal bounded to corporeality; physical eyes cannot bare witness to it, nor can lungs as they would be asphyxiated.

 The Hypercosmic Gods’ activities occur instantly; their actions inseparable from their originating thought, being completed as they simultaneously arise.
 Being instantaneous in nature, their divine activities are also motionless.
 When present before us, their divine power is absolutely perfecting, not simply raising our souls towards divination and henosis, but causing us to attain those states.
 Their benevolent powers bring about health, virtue, and purity in the body, soul, and mind; raising every quality towards the Good from which it originates, purifying and illuminating us until our souls shine with their own purity.
 Finally, they free us from the influence of the Generative Cosmos, allowing us to become Purified Souls.